Kareem-AEz/TicketBounty/docs/inngest/GUIDES/BEST_PRACTICES.md

 ### ❌ **Pitfall 5: Not Defining Event Types**

-**Real impact:** Bugs discovered in production instead of compile time
+**Common impact:** Bugs discovered in production instead of compile time

 ```typescript
 // ❌ BAD: No type safety